coast-team/sigver/README.md

     // successfully and is ready to help other peers to join this network. bool joined = 3; // Only incoming

-    // Server send `pong` if reseives a `ping`.
-In addition the server
+    // Server sends `heartbeat` message each 5 seconds and expects getting the
-    // sends `ping` periodically and expects to get `pong` response, otherwise
+    // same message back.
+If after 3 tentatives still no response then close the
-    // closes the socket with this peer. bool ping = 4;
+    // connection.
-    bool pong = 5;
+    bool heartbeat = 4;
   }
 }